Furnace Repair in Phoenix Metro: Same-Day Heating Pros

 What furnace repair actually involves

-Furnace repair covers gas ignition issues, blower motor failures, gas valve problems, flame sensor cleaning, heat exchanger inspection, and thermostat-to-furnace communication failures.
+Furnace repair covers gas ignition issues (hot-surface igniter, flame sensor, spark module), inducer and blower motor failures, gas valve problems, pressure switch faults, limit switch trips, heat exchanger inspection, and thermostat-to-furnace communication failures.

 The most common Phoenix furnace repair is a flame sensor cleaning.
 It's a 30-minute fix that gets misdiagnosed all the time as a 'bad gas valve' that needs replacement.

 Heat pump 'furnace repair' is a different animal.
-When a heat pump's auxiliary heat strip fails, it's an electrical issue, not a gas one.
-Make sure your contractor knows the difference.
+When a heat pump's auxiliary heat strip fails, it's an electrical issue (sequencer, contactor, or burned strip element), not a gas one.
+Make sure your contractor knows the difference before quoting.

-Any furnace repair should include a heat exchanger inspection.
-A cracked exchanger leaks carbon monoxide into your home, and the leak isn't always obvious without combustion analysis.
-CO poisoning can be fatal.
+Any gas furnace repair on a 10+ year unit should include a heat exchanger inspection with a borescope or combustion analyzer.
+A cracked exchanger leaks carbon monoxide into your home, and the leak isn't always obvious without measuring CO in the supply plenum.
+AZ ROC C-39 work standards treat a cracked exchanger as a red-tag, condemn-and-replace finding.

 Phoenix-specific things to know

-- Failed auxiliary heat strip on heat pumps.
-The home gets cold while the outdoor unit hums along, so the issue gets misdiagnosed as a refrigerant problem.
+- Failed auxiliary heat strip sequencer on heat pumps.
+The home gets cold while the outdoor unit hums along, and the issue gets misdiagnosed as a refrigerant problem.
+A 5kW or 10kW strip with a failed sequencer or burned element on a Trane 4TWR or Carrier 25HCB needs an electrical diagnosis, not a gas tech.

-- CO test skipped.
-Many Phoenix furnaces sit in attics or garages with limited ventilation.
-Skipping a CO test on a 15+ year furnace repair is a safety oversight.
+- CO test skipped on attic and garage installs.
+Many Phoenix furnaces sit in attics or 2-car garages with marginal ventilation.
+Skipping ambient CO measurement and a draft test on a 15+ year furnace is a safety oversight no C-39 contractor should accept.

 Typical furnace repair pricing in Phoenix